 Yes it is a public record; however it is much more complicated that search on google.
 Access to electronic court records is available by registering with PACER.
 Normally the people who have access to this information is the Trustee, the Court, your creditors and your Attorney,

-Under Chapter 7, an impartial trustee is appointed to administer the case.
-The Trustee will make a determination whether it is an asset or non-asset case.
 Under Chapter 13, an impartial trustee is also appointed to administer the case.
 The primary roles of the chapter 13 trustee are to determine the feasibility of a Debtor's repayment plan for the court and to serve as a disbursing agent, collecting payments from Debtors and making distributions to creditors.

 This meeting is referred to as the "meeting of creditors."
 All creditors are notified so that they may attend, but their attendance is not required and most creditors do not bother showing up as it is not worth their time.
 Debtors have a duty to appear and testify under oath and answer questions asked by the trustee or any creditors that appear.
 An Attorney from Worcester Bankruptcy Center will be present with you during this meeting and will represent you at this meeting.
 The meeting is presided over by the trustee assigned to the case and is held approximately 30-40 days after the petition is filed.
 Meeting typically take 5-15 minutes on average, more complicated cases take more time.
-Debtors are required to provide photo identification and proof of social security number to the assigned trustee.

 It is listed on your credit report for a maximum of ten years under provisions of the Fair Credit Reporting Act as a notation.
 The effect on your creditor score is not for ten years, a Debtor can work to improve their credit immediately after filing Bankruptcy.
 With effort you can see your credit start to improve in as little as six months.